-Stay up to date on Crows events!
-Go to our Facebook page: Upstart Crows UA and prepare for the future.
-SAGES also strives to promote unity among English graduate students by creating events, providing resources, and visiting places that benefit scholars of all tracks.
+Stay up to date on events!
+Go to our Facebook page: Upstart Crows UA help them publish, present, and prepare for the future.
+SAGES also strives to promote unity among English graduate students by creating events, providing resources, and visiting places that benefit scholars of all three tracks.